camptocamp/devops-stack/README.md

 As we already use Terraform to deploy our other Kubernetes clusters, such as EKS, AKS, OpenShift on different cloud, it looks natural to also use Terraform to deploy a K3s cluster locally.

+This allows us to use the same `scripts/provision.sh` script, whatever the platform on which we deploy our clusters.

 Deployment
 ----------